sheland/Core-String-Manipulation-Patterns/README.md

 ## 1. Pointer-Based
  ### a.
 Single Pointer
  ***When to recognize:***
- - You need to iterate through a string sequentially
+ - You need to process each character exactly once in sequence
- - The problem requires tracking one position for reading/writing
- - You're performing simple transformations or validations
+ - The solution depends only on the current character or simple running totals
- - No need to compare elements from different positions simultaneously
+ - No need to compare characters from different positions

  ***Common problem patterns:***
- - Find the maximum/minimum character in a string
- - Count specific characters or patterns
- - Implement basic string transformations
- - Validate string format (email, phone number)
- - Convert string case (upper/lower/title case)
- - Remove specific characters from string
- - String compression (run-length encoding)
+ Character counting - "Count how many times a specific character appears" Running totals - "Calculate sum of digits in a string" Simple validation - "Check if all characters meet a condition" Basic transformations - "Convert case, remove specific characters"
+ * can be solved by simple for loop and minimal variables

 ### b.
 Two Pointers
 ***When to recognize:***